yx-ath/yx-ath.github.io/_posts/2021-06-10-Project-Reflection-Blog-Post.md

 - I learned the fact that quant researches are sometimes constrained by the computing power and resource limitation, instead of lack of knowledge and skills to do improvement.
 I think this would influence my future study in the field of quantitative research
 - As I planned getting into the field of Financial Engineering, this project provides me a complete experience on analyzing market trends, specifically stock returns, as well as constructing optimized portfolio in a relatively professional way.
 Having this complete experience, I think my skills in quantitative research improves a lot, which is important for my future research and career plans.

+## Contribution

+In this project, I mainly work on the [Volatility Analysis](https://github.com/guanzhangszhao/YoungNRich/commit/9240c4e4af6b67d76f735bb807d6d1733cdb19bf) part for finding the most suitable model in our project.
+I've created some of the preparation functions together with chelsea, and I mainly did the code contribution parts as well as different MSE plots.